isomerpages/govtech-stp/_atp/atp-requirements-process.md

          <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.0;">a valid Air Travel Pass approval letter (electronic or physical copy) for the specified period of entry into Singapore;</li>
           <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.0;">a valid visa (for visa-required passport holders);</li>
 					<li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">a valid pre-departure COVID-19 PCR or ART test certificate showing a negative test result; and</li>
-          <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.0;">an electronic or physical copy of your travel insurance policy, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs.</li>
+          <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.0;">an electronic or physical copy of your travel insurance policy, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs; and</li>
+		<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.0;">a valid proof of recovery (for recovered travellers).</li>
          </ol>
 		<b>Eligible travellers vaccinated overseas should also inform the immigration officer to temporarily register their vaccination details in their TraceTogether app</b>, in order to be eligible for vaccination-differentiated measures within Singapore (e.g. visiting malls, dining out).
 Travellers staying longer than 30 days will need to take a serology test to extend their vaccination status. <a href="/health/vtsg" target="_blank">Click here for more details on the eligibility criteria and procedure for registering vaccination status</a>.  <br><br>
 			Please note that <b>all foreign visitors arriving in Singapore via air will be notified digitally of their Visit Pass (e-Pass) and period of stay granted through email</b>.
 There will not be any physical endorsement on the visitor's passport.
 The e-Pass notification will indicate the period of stay granted and last day of stay allowed.
 Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass. <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">Click here</a> for more information about the e-Pass.